 Through TV, radio and digital media, Road to COP26 aims to reach millions with original content co-created with women/girls on the frontline of climate change impact.

 A zero-carbon economy is possible by 2050 but requires the strategic and innovative application of existing resources.
-In partnership with Kathmandu University’s School of Arts and School of Engineering, Applied Arts Scotland, and Edinburgh Napier University’s Creative Informatics department, we are exploring how nature-based solutions and informal innovation can contribute to climate change resilience and adaptation in Nepal.
+In partnership with Kathmandu University’s School of Arts and School of Engineering, Applied Arts Scotland, and Edinburgh Napier University’s School of Computing (in association with the AHRC Creative Informatics programme), we are exploring how nature-based solutions and informal innovation can contribute to climate change resilience and adaptation in Nepal.

 Together, the UK-Nepali partners will work with the stakeholder of innovation in Nepal to co-deliver a grant program which provides capacity building, financial and mentoring support for the development of the inclusive and innovative nature-based solutions in creative sectors of craft making.
 Through training and networking, the programme hopes to connect entrepreneurial capacities with a multi-disciplinary outlook to realize long-term education outcomes and resources that can advance creative sector solutions to climate change.